sotiriosmoustogiannis/FruitShop/README.md

 ### Catalog

 - Customers can browse a catalog of products available for purchase.
-- Each product displays its name, price (in cents), and quantity (in kilograms).
+- Each product displays its name and price (in euros).
 - Customers can add products to their cart, specifying the desired quantity.
 - The application supports adding multiple instances of the same product without summing their quantities.